cycle/docs/advanced/active-record.md

 }
 ```

-In our `declareEntity` method we have to associate table with our entity and fetch all available columns:
+In our `declareEntity` method we have to associate a table with our entity and fetch all available columns:

 ```php
 use Cycle\Schema\Definition;